carolzy/atom-voice-search/README.md

-# Atom.ai Voice Search Application
+# Atom.ai - Find your killer customers

-This folder contains the organized essential files for the Atom.ai voice search application, a daily company research assistant that provides deep insights for startup founders, B2B professionals, VCs and beyond.
+This folder contains the organized essential files for the Atom.ai voice search application, finally the app built for startup founders finding your killer customers, achieving your product market fit!

 ## Core Files